smithashley/Adventureworks-ELTL/README.md

 - Raw_data: Data is copied from original format

-- Structured_data: Schema and data types are defined, unnecessary columns are removed, and format is standardized
+- Structured_data: Schema and data types are defined, nulls are handled, unnecessary columns are removed, and format is standardized

 - Curated_data: This layer is optimised for analytics so data is denormalized in star schema